hwc2021/GSAT/README.md

 # GSAT - Graph-based Sequence Assembly Toolkit

-An effective toolkit to assembly plant organelle genomes into simple and accurate master graphs, consisting of many graph-based tools for processing the genome assembly results and high throughout sequencing data.
+An effective graph-based toolkit to assembly plant organelle genomes into simple and accurate master graphs, consisting of many graph-based tools for processing the genome assembly results and high throughout sequencing data.

 ## Installation